- Discovery - how Statseeker is made aware of your network devices

 Information and Training Resources

 There are a range of detailed information and training resources available to Statseeker users.
-Statseeker maintains a comprehensive Documentation Library which covers all aspects of Statseeker functionality and use.
+Statseeker maintains a comprehensive Documentation and Video Library which covers all aspects of Statseeker functionality and use.

 Statseeker also offers regular training sessions, free, and open to all licensed Statseeker users.
 These training sessions cover a wide range of topics, with content suitable for those new to Statseeker, through to advanced topics targeted more towards Statseeker experts looking to get the most out their Statseeker deployment.
 Details on the current curriculum, the ability to register for a session, and access to video of previously run sessions, are all available from Customer Services.